Master of Science and Undergraduate Minor Programs at The Catholic University of America

 Master of Science in Applied Space Weather Research

-• 24 credit hours of graduate work from the course list and
+- 24 credit hours of core ASWR courses from the above list

 Minor in Applied Space Weather Research